lutraconsulting/qgis-moor-tools-plugin/README.md

 ### Projects Folder (Project Selector)

-The _Projects Folder_ configuration option should point to a folder containing QGIS project files (.qgs files) which will be presented to the user on QGIS start-up.
+The _Project Selector_ simplifies project selection on QGIS startup by presenting the user with a number of grouped projects:

 ![](Images/project_selector.png)

+The _Projects Folder_ configuration option should point to a folder with a structure like this:

+- top-level container folder
+	- Environment (folder)
+		- EIAs.qgs
+	- Planning (folder)
+		- Highways.qgs
+		- Planning Applications.qgs
+		- default.txt

-Normally the first item in the _Project Selector_ dialog will be selected by default.
-To adjust this behaviour create a file called ``default.txt`` under the _Projects Folder_.
-In this file specify the name of the default project (case sensitive, '.qgs' suffix optional).
+QGIS project files (.qgs files) are grouped into folders.
+Folder names are used to populate the _Project Groups_ drop-down menu.
+A file called ``default.txt`` placed under a group folder can be used to influence the default selected project.
+Within ``default.txt`` specify the name of the default project (case sensitive, '.qgs' suffix optional).

 ### Folder Containing Templates (Template Selector)